VHariharmath/learn-solana-web3-lib/QUICK-READS/README.md

+### What is Solana

+1. A public blochchain with fast confirmation time and low fees
+2. Basically Big data base with custom programs

 ### Everthing in Solana is account

 1. The program logic we deploy to the block chain is also treated like account